 Kahn's view of escalation as a one-dimensional process of an increase in the intensity of conflict can be referred to as vertical escalation.
 This dimension is most often related to the intensity with which military force is applied during conflict because military force is an ultimate instrument of national power for resolving interstate crises.
 Our understanding of crisis can be further enriched if it is complemented with the notion of horizontal escalation.
 Horizontal escalation refers to the escalation of the scope of the conflict from one dimension to other dimensions, including geographical (place), temporal (time), and sectoral (domain) dimensions.
-More generally, the introduction of new types of instruments in a crisis refers to horizontal escalation, while using the same type of instruments with an increased intensity in the same domain refers to vertical escalation.
-In fact, the tools of crisis statecraft are diverse and states use a variety of instruments, including political communication, diplomacy, economic policies, cyber attacks, military maneuvers and proxy forces, to put pressure on the adversary and achieve their goals during crises.
+More generally, the introduction of new types of instruments in a crisis refers to horizontal escalation, while using the same type

-Schelling, Arms and Influence, 66-69.
+62 Schelling, Arms and Influence, 66-69.